 Xuchun Huang (Charlene) is a partner at Global Law Office.
-She specialises in cross-border acquisition and foreign investment and has in-depth experience advising multinational companies in general corporate, cybersecurity and data management.
-Her clients are in healthcare industries.
-Charlene's transactions include: greenfield foreign investment in the form of JV or WFOE, acquisitions of equity interests in Chinese state-owned or private companies, restructure or integration of China businesses of multinational group companies, strategic co-operation and contractual controlling model.
-Charlene has worked on daily advice and substantial projects for Abbott, Align Tech, Boehringer Ingelheim, Eli Lilly, GE, HRC, etc.
+She specialises in cross-border acquisitions and foreign investment and has in-depth experience advising multinational companies in general corporate, cybersecurity and data management.
+Her clients are in the healthcare industries and her transactions include greenfield foreign investment in the form of joint ventures or wholly foreign-owned enterprises, acquisitions of equity interests in Chinese state-owned or private companies, the restructure or integration of China-based businesses of multinational companies, strategic co-operation, etc. Charlene has given day-today advice and worked on substantial projects for Abbott, Align Tech, Boehringer Ingelheim, Eli Lilly, GE, the HRC, etc.